Set (mathematics): Cardinality

 The fact that natural numbers measure the cardinality of finite sets is the basis of the concept of natural number, and predates for several thousands years the concept of sets.
 A large part of combinatorics is devoted to the computation or estimation of the cardinality of finite sets.

 Infinite cardinalities

 The cardinality of an infinite set is commonly represented by a cardinal number, exactly as the number of elements of a finite set is represented by a natural numbers.
 The definition of cardinal numbers is too technical for this article; however, many properties of cardinalities can be dealt without referring to cardinal numbers, as follows.

 Two sets $S$ and $T$ have the same cardinality if there exists a one-to-one correspondence (bijection) between them.
-This is denoted $|S|=|T|,$ and would be an equivalence relation on sets, if a set of all sets would exist.
+This is denoted $\vert S \vert=\vert T\vert$, and would be an equivalence relation on sets, if a set of all sets would exist.